This is part one of a case study on how to perform a packaging complaint investigation when packaging is found open by a customer.

 - “manpower” or people, and

-- review the complaint log for other complaints with the same lot number and/or from a similar time period, lot of raw materials or packaging machine
+- review the complaint log for other complaints with the same lot number and/or from a similar period, lot of raw materials, or packaging machine

 - if retains of the lot are available, these might be retested to verify that the testing results after real-time aging remain acceptable

 If all of the above fail to identify a potential cause for a packaging failure, then you might have a problem related to people or the environment.
-People includes the people sealing the product package and the users.
-The environment includes the temperature and humidity for storage of packaging raw materials, packaged product, sterilization conditions, storage conditions after sterilization and shipping conditions–including any temporary extremes that might occur during transit.
+People include the people sealing the product package and the users.
+The environment consists of the temperature and humidity for storage of packaging raw materials, packaged products, sterilization conditions, storage conditions after sterilization, and shipping conditions–including any temporary extremes that might occur during transit.

-In our case study the product was not returned and we did not have the lot number.
+In our case study, the product was not returned, and we did not have the lot numbers.
 Therefore, we may need to review distribution records to that distributor and/or the customer to narrow down the possible lots to one or more lots.
 Then we would need to perform the same type of review of lot history records for each potential lot.
-In the future, the UDI bar codes that are on products and product labeling will facilitate the identification of lots, because the UDI bar codes will be scanned into each patient’s electronic medical record and the production identifier (PI) portion of the code will tell manufacturers exactly which production lot was involved.
+The best approach is to request a photo of the package labeling, including the UDI bar code, because that information will facilitate lot identification.
+Even if the product was discarded, often the UDI will be scanned into the patient’s electronic medical record (EMR) during surgery.